Rapid antimicrobial susceptibility testing

 Versatile AST determination with any mono or combination antibiotic therapy

-Klebsiella pneumoniae planktonic growth in Mueller Hinton media, same experimental conditions as for BMD.
+P. aeruginosa and A. baumannii planktonic growth in Mueller Hinton media, same experimental conditions as for BMD.

-Calscreener™ gives completely flexibility regarding the single or combo treatment, making AST most flexible and relevant.
+The calScreener™ gives completely flexibility regarding the single or combo treatment, making AST most flexible and relevant.

 In these graphs, it can be observed the lack of effect in the metabolism of the culture of the single antibiotic used.
-However, there is a clear additive effect when using the combination of antibiotics in the bacterial metabolism.
+However, there is a clear synergistic effect when using the combination of antibiotics in the bacterial metabolism.
 Prolonged observation of the activity makes it possible to study re-growth, biofilm formation and late-stage survival of population subsets.